softcraft-development/typonomy/docs/functions/mapBag.md

 • **T**

-The e to transform from.
+The type to transform from.

 • **R**

-The e to transform to.
+The type to transform to.

 ## Parameters